+Fund management

-Incentives Years Fund manageme ent Foreign fund management company 10% (24% w.e.f YA 2021) tax on chargeable income from the provision of fund management services to foreign investors Licensed fund management company Tax exemption on SI derived from the business of providing fund management services to: local investors and foreign investors in Malaysia; BT and REIT in Malaysia.
-The fund has to be managed in accordance with Syariah principles and certified by Securities Commission (until YA 2020) Tax exemption on management fee income from managing conventional and Shariah-compliant Sustainable and Responsible Investments (SRI) fund, for YA 2018 to YA 2020.
-The
+Foreign fund management company

+10% (24% w.e.f YA 2021) tax on chargeable income from the provision of fund management services to foreign investors

+Licensed fund management company

+Tax exemption on SI derived from the business of providing fund management services to:

+- local investors and foreign investors in Malaysia; - · Business Trust and REIT in Malaysia.

+The fund has to be managed in accordance with Syariah principles and certified by Securities Commission (until YA 2020, extended to YA 2023)

-SRI fund must be approved by the
+Tax exemption on management fee income from managing conventional and Syariah-compliant Sustainable and Responsible Investments (SRI) fund, for YA 2018 to YA 2020 (extended to YA 2023).
+The SRI fund must be approved by the Securities Commission

-Securities Commission

-Incentives Years Islamic Finance Resident Double deduction on additional expenses for issuance of Sukuk under the principles of Mudharabah, Musyarakah, Istina', Murabahah and Bai' Bithaman Ajil based on Tawarruq (YA 2016 to YA 2020) Resident company including Labuan company Deduction on additional expenses for the issuance of Sukuk under the principles of Ijarah and Wakalah (YA 2016 to YA 2020) SPV established solely for the purpose of issuance of Sukuk by a Company / REIT / PTF A SPV established by a company / REIT / PTF is treated as a tax transparent entity where its income is deemed to be received by that company / REIT / PTF for income tax purposes international currencies
+Islamic Finance Resident company

+Double deduction on additional expenses for issuance of retail Sukuk under the principles of Mudharabah, Musyarakah, Istina', Murabahah and Bai' Bithaman Ajil based on Tawarruq (YA 2016 to YA 2020)

+Lance of the same V Incentives Resident company including Labuan company Deduction on additional expenses for the issuance of Sukuk under the principles of Ijarah and Wakalah (YA 2016 to YA 2020, extended to YA 2025 for Sukuk Wakalah only) SPV established solely for the purpose of issuance of Sukuk by a Company / REIT / PTF Issuance cost of SRI Sukuk A SPV established by a company / REIT / PTF is treated as a tax transparent entity where its income is deemed to be received by that company / REIT / PTF for income tax purposes Tax deduction is given on the issuance costs of SRI Sukuk approved, authorised by or lodged with the Securities Commission (until YA 2023) Company that establishes a SPC solely for the purpose of issuance of Islamic securities Single deduction for cost of issuance of Islamic securities incurred by a Special Purpose Company (SPC) Licensed Islamic banks / banking units and takaful operators / units conducting Tax exemption on statutory income from business conducted in international currencies (until YA 2020) business in international currencies Stamp duty exemption on certain instruments relating to Islamic banking takaful activities and Islamic capital market under a scheme to promote the Malaysia International Islamic Financial Centre executed from 1.1.2007 to 31.12.2020 Food production Approved food production p Company investing in a related company (Application received by 31.12.2020) Single deduction of value of investment into a related company undertaking a new approved food production project Company undertaking new food production project (Application received by 31.12.2020) 100% income tax exemption of SI 10 Company undertaking expansion of existing food production project (Application received by 31.12.2020) 100% income tax exemption of SI 5 Halal food production Refer to "Halal incentives - Ha alal food production outside halal parks"
-Tax Incentives

-Incentives Years Company that Single deduction for cost of establishes a issuance of Islamic securities SPC solely for incurred by a Special Purpose Company (SPC) the purpose of issuance of Islamic securities Licensed Tax exemption on statutory Islamic banks income from business conducted / banking units in international currencies (until YA and takaful 2020) operators Stamp duty exemption on certain / units instruments relating to Islamic conducting banking takaful activities and business in

-Islamic capital market under a scheme to promote Malaysia International Islamic Financial executed from 1.1.2007 to 31.12.2020

-Incentives Years

-Food production n

-Approved food pi roduction project

-Company investing in a related company (Application received by 31.12.2020) Single deduction of value of investment into a related company undertaking a new approved food production project -

-Company undertaking new food production project 100% income tax exemption 10

-(Application received by 31.12.2020)

-Incentives Years

-Company undertaking expansion of existing food production project 100% income tax exemption 5

-(Application received by 31.12.2020)

-Halal food production

-Refer to "Halal incentives - Halal food production outside halal parks"